AlexStz/autopy_alex/README.markdown

 AutoPy is a simple, cross-platform GUI automation toolkit for Python.
 It includes functions for controlling the keyboard and mouse, finding colors and bitmaps on-screen, and displaying alerts -- all in a cross-platform, efficient, and simple manner.

+This fork is Python 3 compatible.

 Works on Mac OS X, Windows, and X11.
+(Tested only Windows)

 <div id="autopy-getting-started"></div>